pnedev/comparePlus/readme.txt

     1. NEW: Show progress bar dialog while comparing (thanks to Pavel N.!)
             (due to the sophisticated nonlinear diff algorithm a truly estimated "one-pass" progress is not doable, instead the progress bar passes through N times and with different speeds)
+    2. NEW: "Blank" color gets auto calculated in respect of the current theme (removed from settings)
-    2. FIX: Sync zoom levels of both views when comparing
+    3. NEW: Sync zoom levels of both views when comparing
-    3. FIX: Not comparing with temp file, when original file is not the last one the document tab bar
+    4. FIX: Not comparing with temp file, when original file is not the last one the document tab bar
+    5. FIX: Again some minor improvements to coloring and nav bar

 1.5.6.6